 MP for Beverley and Holderness

-Graham Stuart is a Conservative MP for Beverley and Holderness, first elected in 2005.
-He has held multiple ministerial roles in energy, climate and international trade, and since January 2025 serves on the Panel of Chairs in the Commons.
+Graham Stuart is the Conservative MP for Beverley and Holderness, first elected in 2005.
+He has held ministerial roles spanning energy, climate and international trade, and since January 2025 he serves on the Panel of Chairs, reflecting a long parliamentary career with substantial government and committee experience.

 Generated 21 February 2026